Black Walnut Trees: What Will and Won’t Grow Under Them

 Composting Walnut Leaves

-Walnut leaves can still be composted as fertilizer for the lawn.
+Walnut leaves can still be composted for use in lawn fertilization.
 Most of the juglone toxin decomposes as it becomes exposed to air, water, and bacteria, allowing it to become veritable form of mulch.
 It can take around 2-4 weeks to fully dissolve and go into effect.

 Black walnut leaves can be composted separately and tested for toxicity by planting a tomato seed in a separate area.
 Although any variation of the black walnut bark is not idea for composting (using the sawdust of black walnut is not recommended), juglone-sensitive plants can still benefit from black walnut compost application.